It might surprise you to find out that most of the TVs in my house are Samsung TVs running Tizen OS – even though I run an Android TV website!

-Android TV is obviously based on Android, but it’s got several notable differences to the pure Android that runs on your smartphone.
+The Android TV operating system is obviously based on Android, but it’s got several notable differences from the pure Android OS that runs on your smartphone.

-Tizen vs Android TV: Features
+Tizen vs. Android TV: Features

-In my case, it quickly found my Denon receiver, my Western Digital network storage and the Amazon FireStick 4K that I happened to be testing at the time.
+In my case, it quickly found my Denon receiver, my Western Digital network storage, and the Amazon FireStick 4K that I happened to be testing at the time.

 Everything was configured automatically, with no additional work needed from me.